Tareqhomaid/NumericalPy/README.md

 - Newton Raphson Method

 Each method is implemented as a function inside the solver class.
-The repository also will be updates soon with more details about this webapp, or hacking challenge ;) .
+The repository also will be updated soon with more details about this webapp, or hacking challenge ;) .

 ### TODO
 Add the following: